emmercm/www/src/blog/faking-sequences-in-mysql.md

 ## Getting the current value in a sequence

-Knowing what the "current" (previously obtained) value in a sequence is as easy as `SELECT`ing from the table:
+Knowing what the "current" (previously obtained) value in a sequence is as easy as `SELECT`ing it from the table:

 ```sql
 SELECT currval